 Your household contents cover

-How much cover is provided by removals companies?
+How much protection is provided by removals companies?

-It’s important to remember that the insurance cover provided by removals firms isn’t limitless.
-At Kiwi Movers, we provide cover of £40 per damaged or lost item, at a maximum of £60 a box.
-This is in line with industry standards.
+It’s important to remember that the protection provided by removals firms isn’t limitless.
+At Kiwi Movers, we agree to accept liability up to £40 per damaged or lost item, in the event of negligence, which is in line with standard removals contracts.

 Please give us a call on 020 8877 9682* to discuss your move.
-We’ll be happy to advise on the insurance cover we can provide.
+We’ll be happy to advise on what is provided under MoveProtect.

 Choosing a removals company in London can be difficult.
 It’s not a lack of options, the opposite in fact.
 How do you find a moving firm you can trust, that will do a great job and offer good value for money?
 Here are our 10 top things to look out for: